tweag/FawltyDeps/README.md

 - `--check`: Report both undeclared and unused dependencies
 - `--check-undeclared`: Report only undeclared dependencies
 - `--check-unused`: Report only unused dependencies
-- `--list-imports`: List imports extracted from code and exit
+- `--list-imports`: List third-party imports extracted from the project
-- `--list-deps`: List declared dependencies and exit
+- `--list-deps`: List declared dependencies extracted from the project

 When none of these are specified, the default action is `--check`.